khteh/AspNetCoreWebApi/README.md

 # AspNetCoreApiStarter
-An ASP.NET Core 3.1 Web API and GRPC project to quickly bootstrap new projects.
+An ASP.NET 5.0 Web API and GRPC project to quickly bootstrap new projects.
 Includes Identity, JWT authentication w/ refresh tokens.
 The application is designed and layered based on Clean Architecture (https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 In addition, it uses Command and Decorator pattern, and MediatR for in-process synchronous messaging.

 # Database Setup
 - Uses MySQL.